shiva-manu/NetChain/README.md

-# ⚡ SpeedChain — A Blockchain Secured by Internet Speed (PoI Consensus)
+# ⚡ NetChain — A Blockchain Secured by Internet Speed (PoI Consensus)

-SpeedChain is a **next-generation Layer-1 blockchain** that replaces traditional Proof-of-Work (PoW) and Proof-of-Stake (PoS) with a new consensus algorithm called **Proof of Internet (PoI)** — where **validators are selected based on their real internet speed, stability, and uptime**.
+NetChain is a **next-generation Layer-1 blockchain** that replaces traditional Proof-of-Work (PoW) and Proof-of-Stake (PoS) with a new consensus algorithm called **Proof of Internet (PoI)** — where **validators are selected based on their real internet speed, stability, and uptime**.

-SpeedChain is fast, fair, and energy-efficient.
+NetChain is fast, fair, and energy-efficient.
 Anyone with a strong internet connection can participate and earn rewards.

 ---

 ## 🚀 Features

 ### ✅ **1.
 Proof of Internet (PoI) Consensus**
-SpeedChain selects validators based on:
+NetChain selects validators based on:
 - Upload speed
 - Download speed
 - Latency
 - Uptime
 - Packet stability

 Faster and more stable nodes → higher chances of validating blocks → more rewards.

 ---

 ### ✅ **2.
 Lightweight Rust Implementation**
-SpeedChain is built in **Rust**, giving:
+NetChain is built in **Rust**, giving:
 - High performance
 - Memory safety
 - Zero-cost abstractions
-- Modern cryptography support
+- Modern cryptography
+- Fast execution

 ---

 ### ✅ **3.
 Simple, Modular Architecture**

-The project is divided into stages:
+Development is divided into stages:

 1. **Block & Blockchain layer**
 2. **Hashing and validation**